 Introduction

-Most of the time, one player with the strongest hand takes the pot in Poker.
+Most of the time, one player who holds the strongest hand takes the pot in Poker.

 But what happens when two players have identical cards, and there is a tie between them?